 There is also some evidence that probiotics, "healthy" bacteria normally found in the gut, help some people with IBS.
-A study of one type, Bifidobacterium infantis, found that it greatly improved IBS symptoms and day-to-day life after people took it for 4 weeks.
+A study of one type, Bifidobacterium infantis, found that it improved IBS symptoms and day-to-day life after people took it for 4 weeks.
 Research on another type, lactobacillus, has had more mixed reviews.

 Studies on herbs have been mixed.
 Some research has shown that peppermint relaxes colon muscles and may improve symptoms of IBS.